How We Write

 - Structured data (JSON-LD

-When a source changes — TfL revises a fare, gov.uk updates a regulation, the Knowledge syllabus is amended — affected articles are revised within about two weeks.
-The “Last updated” date and the changelog at the foot of the article record the revision.
+When a source changes — TfL revises a fare, gov.uk updates a regulation, the Knowledge syllabus is amended — affected articles are revised within about a fortnight.
+The “Last updated” date and any change log at the foot of the article record the revision.

 What we will not do